keep-starknet-strange/madara/README.md

 🚀 Discover the unparalleled flexibility and might of Madara, your gateway to launching your very own Starknet appchain or L3.
-Harness the prowess of Cairo, while maintaining complete control over your tailor-made appchain, designed to meet your project's unique demands.

-Experience the flexibility and power of Madara, enabling you to launch your very own Starknet appchain or L3.
-Harness the capabilities of Cairo while maintaining complete control over your custom appchain, tailored to your specific requirements.
+Harness the prowess of Cairo, while maintaining complete control over your custom appchain, tailored to your specific requirements.
 Madara is designed to empower a multitude of projects, fueling growth within the Starknet ecosystem.

 ## 🌟 Features